 Hospital records can be very expensive because they generate many more pages than a doctor’s office.
-Whether you were in the hospital for a few days or you need hospital records for a wrongful death case, it can cost hundreds of dollars under New York State law to get a copy of your hospital records.
+If you were in the hospital for a few days or weeks, it can cost hundreds of dollars to as much as $1,700 or more at $0.75/page under New York State law to get a copy of your hospital records.

-Because of Federal law, we can get a copy of your electronically stored hospital records within 30 days instead of months and for a total cost of only $6.75 to $25 even when they would have cost thousands of dollars for paper records (most personal injury lawyers do not know how to use the Federal law to get a copy of your hospital records).
+The HITECH Act can save hundreds to thousands of dollars (most personal injury lawyers do not know how to use the HITECH Act to get a copy of your hospital records).

-How To Request Medical Records
+How to Request Hospital and Doctor Records

 Hospital records must be requested in writing and sent by mail with a properly filled out and signed HIPAA form.

-If you still want to get your hospital record yourself you can find here a list of hospital addresses and phone numbers in New York.
+If you want to get your hospital record yourself you can find here a list of hospital addresses and phone numbers in New York.

-Unfortunately, lawyers can’t do anything with your accident case until all of your medical records have been received.
+Personal injury lawyers can’t do anything with your accident case until all of your medical records have been received.
 Not only are the medical records needed to be sent to the insurance company to evaluate your case, but your lawyer needs all of your medical records to be able to complete much of the most important legal work during your lawsuit.

 How We Request Doctor Records